niall1994/Housing-Investment-Analysis/README.md

 # Housing-Investment-Analysis
-Code to review housing data and vale investment opportunity
+Code to review housing data and value investment opportunity